muxinc/nextjs-video-ai-workflows/context/application-explained.md

 - dubbed audio in multiple languages
 - an on-brand, shareable visual (audiogram / visual podcast clip)

-### Pipeline (opinionated)
+### Pipeline architecture

-Inputs:
+**Inputs** (from the clip creation UI):

 - `assetId`
 - clip boundaries (start/end)
 - source caption language (e.g. `en`)
 - target languages (e.g. `es`, `fr`)

-Steps:

-1. **Summarize the talk** to suggest 3–5 clip ideas (titles + “why it matters”) using `getSummaryAndTags` as context for UI suggestions.
-2. **Ensure captions exist** (use the existing ready text track as the source VTT for translations).
-3. **Translate captions** for selected targets using `translateCaptions`.
-4. **Dub audio** for selected targets using `translateAudio`.
-5. **Render** a share asset with Remotion:
-   - Visual audiogram (waveform + speaker name + talk title)
+- format preset (9:16, 1:1, 16:9)

+**Orchestration steps** (managed by Vercel Workflow):

+1. **Validate prerequisites** — ensure the asset has a ready English caption track
+2. **Translate captions** — call `translateCaptions` for each target language (parallel where possible)
+3. **Dub audio** — call `translateAudio` for each target language (parallel where possible)
+4. **Render with Remotion** — produce the visual clip with:
+   - Video segment from the Mux asset
-   - On-video captions rendered from VTT (choose original or translated)
+   - On-video captions (original or translated)
-   - Optional “dual-language” mode (top: original, bottom: translated)
+   - Optional dubbed audio track
-6. **Publish / export**:
-   - store rendered mp4 (and poster) in an object store
-   - optionally ingest back into Mux as a new asset for hosting
+   - Branding (waveform, speaker name, title card)
+5. **Upload artifacts** — store rendered MP4 + poster to object storage
+6. **Finalize** — update the `Clip` record with URLs, mark status `ready`

+Each step is a `"use step"` function in the Vercel Workflow, so failures are isolated and retryable.

+### Why Remotion is in the custom workflow (not earlier)

+Remotion is **not** part of `@mux/ai`—it's an external tool we're integrating.
+This is intentional:

+- Level 1 and 2 show what `@mux/ai` provides out of the box
+- Level 3 shows how to **compose** `@mux/ai` primitives with other tools
+- The custom workflow demonstrates the full power of `@mux/ai` combined with Vercel Workflows for orchestration

+This makes the demo's teaching clear: "Here's what the SDK gives you; here's how you build on top of it."

 ### IA implications

-This workflow wants a dedicated surface area because it’s a multi-step, multi-output process:
+This workflow needs dedicated surface area:

-- a **clip creation wizard** (single flow)
+- a **clip creation wizard** (`/media/[slug]/clips/new`)
 - a **clip library** (per talk) showing generated clips + language variants
-- status UI (queued → rendering → ready) to make the system feel real
+- status UI (queued → translating → dubbing → rendering → ready) to make the pipeline visible

 ---

-## “Applied vs generated”: how to frame value (for this narrower scope)
+## How to frame outputs in the UI

-The page explicitly labels outputs:
+The page explicitly labels outputs by what they represent:

-- **Generated insights**: summaries, tags, clip suggestions
+- **Generated insights** (Level 1): summaries, tags, clip suggestions — instant, synchronous
-- **Applied changes**: new caption tracks, new audio tracks, and rendered share assets
+- **Applied changes** (Level 2): new caption tracks, new audio tracks — async, single-primitive
+- **Composed artifacts** (Level 3): rendered social clips with translations + branding — async, multi-step

-That framing communicates why this SDK matters: it’s not just AI responses—it’s **AI connected to video assets**.
+This framing communicates the key insight: `@mux/ai` isn't just AI responses—it's **AI connected to video assets**, and Vercel Workflows lets you build reliable pipelines on top.

 ---